 Membership

-The chairs of the group will be the Head of Content and an appointed Senior Terminologist, and in their absence either the Head of Terminology or the Principal Terminologist.
+The chairs of the group will be the Director of Content and Mapping and an appointed Senior Terminologist, and in their absence either the Head of Terminology or the Principal Terminologist.

 Group membership will be based on Member country appointments.
 The group member will be named, and their details included on the group’s Confluence space.